CSNG-MFF/mozaik/README.md

 Thanks to Bernhard Kaplan for these instructions.

+### Running tests

+To run tests and measure code coverage, run

+$ nosetests --with-coverage --cover-erase --cover-package=mozaik --cover-html --cover-inclusive

+in the root directory of the Mozaik package

-:copyright: Copyright 2011-2012 by the mozaik team, see AUTHORS.
+:copyright: Copyright 2011-2013 by the mozaik team, see AUTHORS.
 :license: CeCILL, see LICENSE for details.